Wedding of Prince Edward, Duke of Edinburgh and Sophie Rhys-Jones

 Edward’s older siblings are Prince Charles, The Prince of Wales, born in 1948; Princess Anne, The Princess Royal, born in 1950; and Prince Andrew, The Duke of York, born in 1960.

 On his wedding day, June 19, 1999, Edward was created Earl of Wessex and Viscount Severn, breaking with the tradition of a dukedom granted to the son of the Sovereign upon marriage.
-However, it was announced that Prince Edward will eventually be granted the Dukedom of Edinburgh, currently his father’s title, at such time when it has reverted back to the Crown.
-The title Duke of Edinburgh automatically passed to Edward’s eldest brother Charles when their father died in April 2021, and merged into the Crown in September 2022 when Charles acceded to the throne.
+However, it was announced that Prince Edward would eventually be granted the Dukedom of Edinburgh, currently his father’s title, at such time when it has reverted back to the Crown.
+The title Duke of Edinburgh automatically passed to Edward’s eldest brother Charles when their father died in April 2021, and it merged into the Crown in September 2022 when Charles acceded to the throne.
 King Charles III granted his younger brother Prince Edward the title Duke of Edinburgh on his 59th birthday, March 10, 2023.

 To learn more about Edward see: